Lead Opinion

 We first discuss a preliminary matter.
 We have before us a Court of Appeals order that vacates a stay, not an order to dismiss the habeas petition.
 We believe, however, that this fact makes no difference.
 That is, the Court of Appeals order vacating the stay is lawful only if dismissal of the petition would have been lawful.
 By bringing about Lonchar’s execution, vacating the stay would prevent the courts from considering the petition’s merits, just as would its dismissal.

 This Court has previously considered, in a slightly different context, whether a court may allow a first federal habeas petition to be mooted by an execution, even though the court lacked the authority to dispose of the petition on the merits.
 In Barefoot v.
-Estelle, 463 U. S. 880 (1983), the Court considered the proper standard for granting or denying a stay pending consideration of an appeal from a dismissal of a first federal habeas petition.
-The Court stated:
+Estelle,

 We believe that the same principle applies when a district court is faced with a request for a stay in a first federal habeas case: If the district court cannot dismiss the petition on the merits before the scheduled execution, it is obligated to address the merits and must issue a stay to prevent the case from becoming moot.
 That is, if the district court lacks authority to directly dispose of the petition on the merits, it would abuse its discretion by attempting to achieve the same result indirectly by denying a stay.
-Of course, a district court is authorized to dismiss a petition summarily when “it plainly appears from the face of the petition and any exhibits annexed to it that the petitioner is not entitled to relief in the district court,”
+Of course, a district court is authorized to dismiss a petition summarily when “it plainly appears from the face of the petition and any exhibits annexed to it that the petitioner is not entitled to relief in the district court,” Habeas Corpus Rule 4, just as a court of appeals is not required to address an appeal that fails to meet the certificate of probable cause standard of a “substantial showing of the denial of a federal right,” see Barefoot,

-In this case, Lonchar‘s claims certainly seem substantial enough to prevent dismissal under Rule 4, and the State does not argue to the contrary.
-That being so, we believe that the District Court and Court of Appeals were correct to as-
+In this case, Lonchar’s claims certainly seem substantial enough to prevent dismissal under Rule 4, and the State does not argue to the contrary.
+That being so, we believe that the District Court and Court of Appeals were correct to as

-We turn, then, to the main question: Could the Court of Appeals properly dismiss this first habeas petition for special ad hoc “equitable” reasons not encompassed within the framework of Rule 9?
+We turn, then, to the main question: Could the Court of Appeals properly dismiss this first habeas petition for special ad hoc “equitable” reasons not encompassed within the framework of Rulе 9?
 We conclude that it could not.

 Second, the fact that the writ has been called an “equitable” remedy, see, e. g., Gomez, supra, at 653-654, does not authorize a court to ignore this body of statutes, rules, and precedents.
 “There is no such thing in the Law, as Writs of Grace and Favour issuing from the Judges.”
 Opinion on the Writ of Habeas Corpus, Wilm.
 77, 87, 97 Eng.
 Rep. 29, 36 (1758) (Wilmot, J.).
 Rather, “courts of equity must be governed by rules and precedents no less than the courts of law.”
 Missouri v.
-Jenkins, 515 U. S. 70, 127 (1995) (THOMAS, J., concurring).
-See also Albemarle Paper Co. v.
-Moody, 422 U. S. 405, 417 (1975); The Federalist No. 78, p.
-528 (J. Cooke ed.
-1961).
-As Selden pointed out so many years ago, the alternative is to use each equity chancellor‘s conscience as a measure of equity, which alternative would be as arbitrary and uncertain as measuring distance by the length of each chancellor‘s foot.
-See 1 J. Story, Commentaries on Equity Jurisprudence 16 (13th ed.
-1886).
+Jenkins,

 That is why this Court, in McCleskey, said that concern about habeas petition abuses has led to “a complex and evolving body of equitable principles informed and controlled by historical usage, statutory developments, and judicial decisions.”
-499 U. S., at 489 (emphasis added).
-And it is why this Court, in McCleskey, also reaffirmed the importance, “in order to preclude individualized enforcement of the Constitution in different parts of the Nation,” of “lay[ing] down as specifically as the nature of the problem permits the

-Third, a specific federal Habeas Corpus Rule, Rule 9(a), directly addresses the primary factor—delay—that led the Court of Appeals to dismiss the petition for “equitable reasons.”
+Third, a specific federal Habeas Corpus Rule, Rule 9(a), directly addresses the primary factor — delay—that led the Court of Appeals to dismiss the petition for “equitable reasons.”
 That Rule says:

 “Delayed petitions.
 A petition may be dismissed if it appears that the state of which the respondent is an officer has been prejudiced in its ability to respond to the petition by delay in its filing unless the petitioner shows that it is based on grounds of which he could not have had knowledge by the exercise of reasonable diligence before the circumstances prejudicial to the state occurred.”
 (Emphasis added.)